Importance of THEA

 What to Expect in THEA

-The following candidates are usually required to take the THEA tests:
+The following candidates are usually required to take this test:

 Freshman candidates enrolling in an undergraduate degree course at a Texas university or college.